lskatz/lyve-SET/docs/FAQ.md

 * Default **75% consensus** and **10x** coverage thresholds.
 These options can be changed when you launch Lyve-SET.
 * Mechanisms to **remove clustered SNPs** -- not on by default however.
 * **Maximum likelihood** phylogeny reconstruction.
 Ascertainment bias is also considered through RAxML v8.
+* Both **forward and reverse reads** must support each SNP.
+* Each read must have **95% identity** to the reference genome.
+In other words, if the read is 100bp, then only 5 differences in the read can be tolerated before the read is discarded.